Logistical Consideration - image

 Build your team

-Educate yourself on the local culture & context
+Understand the local culture and context

-Review broader literature on your conservation project
+Review broader literature

 Build your budget